dart-lang/web/README.md

 ## What's this?

-This package exposes the browser's DOM APIs.
+This package exposes browser APIs.
 It's generated from the Web IDL definitions and uses recent Dart language features for zero-overhead bindings.

 This package is intended to replace [`dart:html`](https://api.dart.dev/stable/dart-html/dart-html-library.html) and similar Dart SDK libraries.
-The package will support DOM access from Dart code compiled to either JavaScript or WebAssembly.
+The package will support access to browser APIs from Dart code compiled to either JavaScript or WebAssembly.

 ## Status